Ranot27/dice_roller_Flutter/README.md

 # dice_roller

-A new Flutter for rolling dices
+A new Flutter app for rolling dnd dices